rajesh-sv/todos-to-do/README.md

 - Three priority levels to assign a to-do item.
 - Dynamically add, remove or edit notes.
 - Remains accessible offline thanks to local storage.
 No account or internet connection required!
+  - Resposive website, so perfect to use in your phone to quickly jot down you todo.

 # Feature ideas to implement